 Within the KS4 Business Studies curriculum students are taught about a number of laws which the government has created to safeguard employees in the workplace.
 Focus is specifically placed upon the minimum wage, the EU Working Time Directive, as well as legislation surrounding race, sex, age or disability discrimination.
 At KS5 students explore competition law, including the Fair Trade Act / Competitions Act, Enterprise Act and the role of the financial Conduct Authority.
 They also cover Labour Market Legislation, including the Equality Act and the role of the Equality and Human Rights Commission, as well as Environmental Legislation.
 Students also consider the impact that changes in the UK and EU legal environment have on UK businesses and their decision making.

-In Mathematics, students focus on the mathematics of speed limits, as well as understanding the need to follow universal algebraic rules and conventions, for example the order of operations.
+In Mathematics, students focus on understanding the need to follow universal mathematical rules and conventions, for example the order of operations.

 In English, students study a number of texts that focus on the consequences of transgressing the law, both for the individual and for society as a whole.

 In Media Studies we study regulation and the certification of media texts such as film and videogames.
 Students learn about the legislation involved in pre-production for example, how to create a risk assessment, get liability insurance.
 Through the study of contexts (historical, political, socio economic we look at how legislation affected the way minority groups are treated in society- for example Section 28.
 In film studies, students develop their understanding of human rights through the study of police corruption and the Indian Caste system.